top of page

 Gestures

-All hand gestures are hand movements, but not all hand movements are gestures.
-The meaning of gestures can vary in different countries and cultures.
+While all hand gestures are movements, not all hand movements qualify as gestures.
+The meanings of gestures can vary significantly across different countries and cultures.

 Paralanguage: Voice Characteristics